Skip to content

 }

-Re-sync a source to get fresh data.
+Re-sync a connector to get fresh data.
 Use when data is stale before running queries.

 ParameterTypeRequiredDescription

-sourcestringYesName of the source to re-sync (e.g., stripe, hubspot)
+sourcestringYesName of the connector to re-sync (e.g., stripe, hubspot).
+The parameter is kept as source for backwards compatibility.

 {